TL;DR skip to the Summary

 My gripes?
 Well, it would be nice to have an accurate on-board battery indicator – a couple of times the ring stopped mid-sleep because I misjudged the battery life.
 Also, I think the handling of user sessions could be slicker.
 Right now, even if you put the ring on for a minute or so for testing, it counts as a session – the upshot being you end up with a whole load of junk data in your app dashboard when this is automatically uploaded.

-But overall IMO, with the 02Ring, Viatom have come up with a really nice wearable that’s fuss free, but able to provide reliable Sp02 and pulse rate measurements throughout the night.
+But overall IMO, the Wellu 02Ring, Viatom is a really nice wearable that’s fuss free, but able to provide reliable Sp02 and pulse rate measurements throughout the night.
 Recommended 👍

 02Ring costs $169 and you can save 10% by using our coupon code below.